Conrad Liveris is an economist and non-profit executive.

 He has a substantial amount of experience on gender equality in leadership, particularly around program analysis.
 He was also a leading contributor to the economic and financial case for marriage equality in Australia.

-Conrad has written widely about workplace and economic issues, including for The Australian, Sydney Morning Herald and The West Australian.
+His analytical approach is paired with a deep understanding and experience of communicating complex topics accessibly in the media.
+He has written widely about workplace and economic issues, including for The Australian, Sydney Morning Herald and The West Australian.
 During the 2016 Presidential Election he wrote a regular column for Washington DC’s most-read newspaper, The Hill.
 His work has been featured by the ABC, Channels 7, 9 and 10, Buzzfeed and internationally by The Straits Times (Singapore), Xinhua News (China) and South China Morning Post (Hong Kong).

 Conrad has over a decade of experience as a board director for private, government and non-profit entities.
 Currently, he is the Chair of WAAC (previously, the WA AIDS Council), Chair of Sussex Street Community Law Service and is a board member of Carine Senior High School and Rainbow Futures WA.